arlonproj/arlon/docs/gen2_overrides_proposal_1.md

 This kustomization.yaml file will be pointing to both the basecluster manifest and patch file basically working like a link between both the basecluster and manifest.

-Using this particular approach the present basecluster approach will need to take a redesign as we will need to skip the name suffix method we using before to create a manifest for each cluster respectively with their own names.
+Using this particular approach the present cluster template approach will need to take a redesign as we will need to skip the name suffix method we using before to create a manifest for each cluster respectively with their own names.

 In this approach, Instead of the configurations.yaml(Needed for name suffix), we will have a folder for each cluster and argocd path pointing to the cluster folder.
 This will help us in skipping the name suffix method we were using before.